Astzesk/challenge-python-cash-machine/README.md

 ## General Information

 ### Table of Content
-All essential information about the project, you can be found here.
+All essential information about the project, see the table.

 | Project    | Community |
 |    :----   |    :----   |